(Last Updated: 17 January 2019)

 You may give us information about you by filling in forms on our Site or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you register to use our Site, subscribe to our service, search for a provider, accept a bid for services, participate in discussion boards or other social media functions on our Site, enter a competition, promotion or survey, and if you report a problem with our Site.
-The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, personal description and photograph, credit history and utilities usage.
+The information you give us may include your first name, last name, address, e-mail address and phone number, meter point administration number (MPAN) financial and credit card information, personal description and photograph, credit history and utilities usage.

 Information we collect about you

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).